On February 22, 2019

 In 2016 an endorsement from a top-level influencer would generally cost about $5,000 to $10,000.
 Now, brands are expected to pay well over $100,000 for the same placement.

+Not all writers, but some will use Instagram to propel their careers.
 Connecting directly with writers is a perfect way to start off the exploration process of social influencers.
 Writers give you access to publications and social platforms across the board.
 Building relationships with those behind the keystrokes is a hurdle-less connection towards building a brand presence on social media.

-Influencers have become a necessary evil, with their flawless filters, quirky bottle shots, and trend-setting hashtags.
+Influencers have become a necessary evil, with their flawless filters, quirky bottle shots, and trendsetting hashtags.
 Rather than letting an opportunity pass you by, let us help you research, make some connections, and ride that (necessary) influencer wave.
-Email us at email@example.com or fill out our contact form.
+Email us at firstname.lastname@example.org or fill out our contact form.